KingKiarie/KingKiarie/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on python
+- 🔭 I’m currently working on Algorithms
 - 🌱 I’m currently learning 1's & 0's
 - 👯 I’m looking to collaborate on Jobs
 - 🤔 I’m looking for help with Automation